 Among the many futures contracts, why trade S&P 500-based futures?

-Traditional E-mini S&P 500 Index futures, along with the newer Micro E-mini futures, are based on the underlying S&P 500 Index and closely track the U.S. benchmark from day to day.
-The E-mini and Micro E-mini S&P 500 both trade on Chicago-based CME Group and are among the most actively traded futures in the world.
-So, typically, there’s ample “liquidity” for buyers and sellers to find each other and quickly and efficiently execute trades, Hickerson explained.
+Traditional E-mini S&P 500 futures, along with the newer Micro E-mini futures, are based on the underlying S&P 500 Index and closely track the U.S. benchmark from day to day.
+The E-mini and Micro E-mini S&P 500 both trade on Chicago-based CME Group exchange and are among the most actively traded futures in the world.
+So, typically, there’s ample “liquidity” for buyers and sellers to find each other and quickly and efficiently execute trades, according to Hickerson.

 “Many professional portfolio managers and traders use S&P 500–based futures to hedge against potential market downturns or insulate their portfolios against surprise events,” Hickerson added.

-During the first six months of 2020, trading in E-mini S&P 500 futures averaged 2.31 million contracts a day, up 43% from the same period in 2019, according to CME data.
-Trading in Micro E-mini S&P 500 futures, which are one-tenth the size of the traditional e-mini contract, averaged 851,928 contracts a day, a fivefold increase from 2019 (Micro E-mini contracts were launched in May 2019).
+During the first six months of 2020, trading in E-mini S&P 500 futures averaged 2.31 million contracts per day, up 43% from the same period in 2019, according to CME data.
+Trading in Micro E-mini S&P 500 futures, which are one-tenth the size of the traditional e-mini contract, averaged 851,928 contracts per day, a fivefold increase from 2019 (Micro E-mini contracts were launched in May 2019).

 What’s the difference between E-mini S&P futures and Micro E-mini S&P futures?